Ojo de Agua Raid: Raid

 After crossing the Rio Grande and arriving at Ojo de Agua at approximately 1 am, the Mexican raiders attacked the village's garrison.
-The American soldiers who had been sleeping in a wooden building stubbornly resisted.
-The Americans were heavily outgunned, though, as the Signal Corps personnel were armed only with pistols.
-In the fighting Sergeant Schaeffer was killed, and as a result command devolved to Sergeant First Class Herbert Reeves Smith who by that time had also been wounded three times.
+The U.S. soldiers who had been sleeping in a wooden building stubbornly resisted.
+The soldiers were heavily outgunned, though, as the signalmen were armed only with pistols.
+Sergeant Schaeffer was killed and command devolved to Sergeant First Class Herbert Reeves Smith who by that time had been wounded three times.
 In addition to attacking the garrison, the raiders robbed the post office and attacked the home of the Dillard family, setting their house on fire and stealing their livestock.

-Although the Americans at Ojo de Agua were unable to call for reinforcements due to the fact that their wireless station had been knocked out of action earlier in the attack, other American detachments in the vicinity heard gunfire and two groups of American cavalry set out to investigate.
+Although the U.S. troops at Ojo de Agua were unable to call for reinforcements because their wireless station had been disabled, U.S. detachments in the vicinity heard gunfire and two groups of American cavalry set out to investigate.
 A company from the 3rd Cavalry under Captain Frank Ross McCoy at Mission, Texas some 8 mi from Ojo de Agua was dispatched, as was a small group of twelve recruits under Captain W. J. Scott.
-As Scott's outfit was only 2 mi from the fighting, they arrived at the scene well before McCoy did and immediately attacked from the west of the raiders' positions driving them off from their assault on the mission.
+Scott's outfit was only 2 mi from the fighting and arrived at the scene well before McCoy.
+They immediately attacked from the west of the raiders' positions, driving them off.
 McCoy's force arrived just as the Mexicans withdrew and saw little or no fighting.